Basic Data Structure

 A = MaskedTensor(data, mask)

-The non-existing elements in data
+The non-existing elements in data can be assigned arbitrary values.

 The created masked tensor is as follows